 The practice policy identified infection prevention and control audits should be completed twice a year.
-However, there had been some slippage in 2016.
-The provider had introduced measures to address the issues identified and ensure six monthly audits were completed.
 The latest audit which was completed in April 2017 showed the practice was meeting the required standards.
-Staff wore personal protective equipment (PPE) to protect themselves during the decontamination process and this was as recommended in the guidance HTM 01-05.

-The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment which had been updated on 6 March 2017 by an external contractor.
+The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment which had been updated in October 2015 by an external contractor.
 The practice was also completing quarterly dip slides as identified in the risk assessment to check the level of bacterial growth in the water.